CyberCookie/siegel/src/ui_core/README.md

 <details>
 <summary><h2>Components</h2></summary>
-`siegel` provides big set of widely used components.
+Siegel provides a big set of widely used components that can be themed.<br />
-Components support theming.
-Any component can receive className prop.
-Those one that consists of more than one DOM element receive theme property. theme is a key - value object where key is tied to component DOM element and value is a className string.
+Any component can receive <b>className</b> prop.
+Those one that consists of more than one DOM element receives <b>theme</b> property.<br />
+<b>theme</b> is a <b>key - value</b> object where key is tied to component DOM element and value is a className string.<br />
-Every component receives attributes prop which is valid set of attributes for a component root DOM element.
+Every component receives attributes prop which is valid set of attributes for a component root DOM element.<br />
-`siegel` provides HOC to theme components and set default props:
+Siegel provides a HOC to theme components and set default props:

 ```jsx
 import Button from 'siegel-ui/_form/Button'